Why WinPE bootable media is needed?

 - Start installation.

-- Start Bootable Media Builder.
+- After Bootable Media Builder is installed, launch it.
 It is located in C:\Program Files\Common Files\Acronis\MediaBuilder\MediaBuilder.exe

 - Click Next:

-- Select Windows ADK to install.
-We recommend using the latest version: click download Windows Assessment and Deployment Kit (ADK) for Windows 10 (6.5GB):
+- If you choose WinPE media, select Windows ADK to install.
+We recommend using the latest version: click download Windows Assessment and Deployment Kit (ADK) and download Windows PE add-on

 - Select where to install Windows ADK and click Next:

-- Make sure Deployment Tools and Windows Preinstallation Environment (Windows PE) are selected and click Install:
+- Make sure Deployment Tools feature selected and click Install:

-- Once the installation is completed, start Bootable Media Builder once again.
+- Once ADK and Windows PE add-on installation is completed, start Bootable Media Builder once again.